Opening up Residential Corridor - Cruse Street extension

 The Cruse Street extension will run adjacent to Bella Way, meaning existing residents in the Bella Vista Estate will retain their current amenity, while still having access to the new road (via Worland Road), which will cut their travel time down significantly.

-Construction will commence in February 2019.
+Construction commenced in February 2019.